 Who Is Robin Arzón

 Robin Arzón is a fitness expert who works for Peloton as a head instructor and also holds the position of VP of Fitness Programming.
 She’s an ultramarathon runner and wrote two books with one on the way: Shut Up and Run, Strong Mama, and Strong Baby (upcoming, 2023).
+She also has an upcoming inspiration journal called Welcome, Hustler: An Empowerment Journal set to publish in September of 2023.
 Basically, she’s a busy woman with a lot on her plate.

 An inciting event for her, highlighted in the MasterClass, is her 2002 experience as a hostage alongside 40 others.